-- a.
-Preliminaries - Enter test in L.I.S. as a part of a panel according to procedure listed in this document (See Attachment A). - b.
-Sample Preparation - 1) Procedure for labeling CX sample tubes and transferring serum (See Attachment B). - c.
-Operation - 1) Refer to Operation Procedures for programming controls/patients and loading sectors/racks in the Beckman LX20 Chemistry Information Manual, 2001 (See Attachment C for specific procedure for NHANES samples). - d.
-Recording of Data - 1) Operator will review results and collate and certify in the L..I.S. - 2) Operator will place printouts in box labeled for NHANES samples. - 3) Project supervisor will do an Adhoc Report onto a floppy disk in a comma delimited text file from the L.I.S. - 4) Comma delimited file is opened in Excel on a PC and copied into another Excel file to further evaluate the data. - 5) A printout of the Excel spreadsheet for each container ID results is made and comments noted. - Project supervisor reviews the results.
+- (1) Enter test in L.I.S. as a part of a panel according to procedure listed in this document. - B. Sample Preparation - (1) Procedure for labeling CX sample tubes and transferring serum. - C. Operation - (1) Refer to Operation Procedures for programming controls/patients and loading sectors/racks in the Beckman LX20 Chemistry Information Manual, 2001. - D. Recording of Data - (1) Operator will review results and collate and certify in the L.I.S. - (2) Operator will place printouts in box labeled for NHANES samples. - (3) Project supervisor will do an ad hoc report onto a floppy disk in a CSV text file from the L.I.S. - (4) CSV file is opened in Excel on a PC and copied into another Excel file to further evaluate the data. - (5) A printout of the Excel spreadsheet for each container ID results is made and comments noted. - (6) Project supervisor reviews the results.
 If problems noted with patient results or QC, Project Supervisor investigates and discusses issues if necessary with Laboratory Director.
-Repeat samples if necessary. - 7) Daily log sheets are completed and any problems or issues noted. - 8) Repeat values are used when match the original results within 3 CSV's. - e.
-Replacement and Periodic Maintenance of Key Components (See Attachment AB for LX20 Maintenance Schedule). - f.
-Calculations - Synchron LX Systems perform all calculations internally to produce the final reported result.
-The system will calculate the final result for sample dilutions made by the operator when the dilution factor is entered into the system during sample programming.
+Repeat samples if necessary. - (7) Daily log sheets are completed and any problems or issues noted. - (8) Repeat values are used when match the original results within 3 CSVs. - E. Replacement and Periodic Maintenance of Key Components

+(See manual AB for LX20 Maintenance Schedule).